proximax-storage/xpx-testnet-chain-onboarding/README.md

 Access the installation steps [here](https://www.vagrantup.com/intro/getting-started/install.html)

 ### Download the community-oriented vagrant box for Sirius Peer Node
-This will download a community peer based on Proximax Sirius Peer v0.4.0:
+This step will show how to download a community peer based on Proximax Sirius Peer v0.4.0:

 ```
 mkdir -m 777 ~/proximax-peer